Skip to content

 Litter Carbon

-The change in the litter carbon pool over time is defined by the input of new litter and the loss to decomposition:
+The change in the litter carbon pool over time is defined by the input of new litter and losses due to decomposition:

 Soil Carbon

-Total heterotrophic respiration is the sum of respiration from soil and litter pools:
+Total heterotrophic respiration, \(R_H\), is a derived flux defined as the sum of heterotrophic respiration from soil and litter pools:

 \(\frak{Methane \ Production \ (C \rightarrow CH_4)}\)

-The calculation of methane flux \((F^C_{CH_4})\) is analagous to to that of \(R_H\).
+The calculation of methane flux \((F^C_{CH_4})\) is analogous to that of \(R_H\).
 It uses the same carbon pools as substrate and temperature dependence but has specific rate parameters \((K_{\mathit{CH_4,}j})\), a moisture dependence function based on oxygen availability, and no direct dependence on tillage.

 The carbon and nitrogen cycle are tightly coupled by the C:N ratios of plant and organic matter pools.
 The C:N ratio of plant biomass pools is fixed, while the C:N ratio of soil organic matter and litter pools is dynamic.